jgiacomini/Tiny.RestClient/README.md

 ```

 ### Postman Listener
-To add postman listener you have to call AddPostman on Listeners property
+To add a postman listener you have to call AddPostman on Listeners property
 ```cs
 PostmanListerner postmanListener = client.Settings.Listeners.AddPostman("nameOfCollection");
 ```